JosefNemec/PlayniteDocs/docs/manual/gettingStarted/helpAndTroubleshooting/knownIssues.md

   - Select the "Program Settings" tab
   - Click "Add" to add a program, and select Playnite
   - Change the "Monitor Technology" from "G-SYNC" to "Fixed Refresh"

-  The same issue can be seen on AMD cards with FreeSync enabled.
-The issue is [in UI toolkit](https://github.com/dotnet/wpf/issues/2294) we use and so far was not addressed by the developers.

 - **Blur-Related Issue:** Integrated Intel GPUs may struggle with background blur.
 Adjust blur intensity and quality or disable it in settings.